ESIPFed/marinedata-vocabulary-guidance/README.md

 The World Register of Marine Species is an authoritative classification and catalogue of marine names.

 #### Strengths

 - Marine specific
 - Incredibly responsive team

 #### Limitations

-- potental conflicts with other resources (improving?)
+- Potental conflicts (invite to comment)

 ### Itis